|

 2009) replaced our original ePrint server which had run without issues

 for over five years.
-The ePrint folks had been urging us to move to RH
+The ePrint folks had been urging us to upgrade for

 The ePrint software migration was done

-remotely after we locally installed Red Hat 5.3 (about 40 minutes once
+remotely after we locally installed Red Hat (about 40 minutes once you

-SunGard requires that we use Red Hat Enterprise Linux for the OS.
-Be
+Ellucian recommends that we use Red Hat Enterprise Linux for the OS.

-sure to get the Red Hat Enterprise Linux Academic Server Edition which
+Be sure to get the Red Hat Enterprise Linux Academic Server Edition

-has a very serious discount for education.
-This version is unsupported
+which has a very serious discount for education.
+This version is

-by Red Hat, but for ePrint your OS support is already bundled into the
+unsupported by Red Hat, but for ePrint your OS support is already

 The ePrint folks moved the old box' data files, switched our new box's